 Heroin Abuse Treatment

-heroin constitutes one of the most dangerous and addictive mood-altering substances known to man.
-The mortality rate associated with heroin use is exceptionally high, and you are putting your life at risk each and every time you use the drug.
+Heroin constitutes one of the most dangerous and addictive mood-altering substances known to man.
+The mortality rate associated with heroin use is exceptionally high.
+Anyone using heroin is putting their life at risk each and every time they use the drug.

 SIGNS AND SYMPTOMS OF ABUSE

-If you’re concerned about a loved one who seems to be abusing heroin, the problem is that the drug user is seldom honest about the substances they are abusing.
+If you’re concerned about a loved one who seems to be abusing heroin, contact us immediately.
+One issue with heroin abuse is user is seldom honest about the substances they are abusing.